oranenj/repmgr/docs/README.md

 ### repmgr configuration file

-Create a `repmgr.conf` file on both servers.
+Create a `repmgr.conf` file on the primary server.
 The file must contain at least the following parameters:

     cluster=test